-You are here: Home > Using & About Oxygen Absorbers
+You are here: Home > About Oxygen Absorbers & How to Use Them

 By Denis Korn - who introduced the use of oxygen absorbers into the emergency food and outdoor recreational foods industries in the early 1990's while owner of AlpineAire Foods.